-The data representation used in the sequential code differs from that of the accelerated code.
-The compiler automatically generates data marshaling code, based on the argument and return types of the accelerate bindings.
-In the sequential code, every accelerate binding is replaced by an external call to a function in the marshaling code.
-This function performs the call to the backend-specific code.
+The data representation used in the sequential code is distinct from the accelerated code.
+In the backend compiler phase, data marshaling code is automatically generated based on the types of accelerated bindings.
+In the sequential code, we replace the accelerate bindings (e.g., \mcoreinline{a} on lines~\ref{lst:lamlift2:acc1}-\ref{lst:lamlift2:acc2} of Listing~\ref{lst:lamlift2}) with an external function running the backend-specific code.
+The data marshaling is performed by converting the arguments of an accelerated binding to the backend-specific format (\mcoreinline{s} and \mcoreinline{c} on line~\ref{lst:lamlift2:sum} in Listing~\ref{lst:lamlift2}) and, similarly, to convert the resulting value from the backend to the format used in the sequential code (the value assigned to \mcoreinline{sum} on line~\ref{lst:lamlift2:sum}).

-While the marshaling involves significant implementation effort, it does not involve any theoretical challenges of interest.
-Therefore, we do not discuss this in further detail.